1kingsachinsingh/Team-meetup/README.md

     a) User are of two roles, normal and admin.
 Admin will be identified with a username ending with "admin", and by selecting the Option(Give Me admin's Power) while doing signup.

-3) User Slots management system (Flow for normal User) -
+3) MeetingRoom Slots management system (Flow for normal User) -

-    a) Upon login, normal User will be taken to a dashboard showing his current months', planned meetings, in the form of a calendar.
+    a) Upon login, normal User will be taken to a dashboard showing current available room in a months', booked meetingsrooms , in the form of a calendar.

-    b) User is able to view only his meeting slots and he should not be able to make any changes as admin is the only person who can edit the meeting.
+    b) User is able to view only his booked meetingroom slots and he should not be able to make any changes as admin is the only person who can edit the meeting.

-4) User Slots management system (Flow for Admin)-
+4) MeetingRoom Slots management system (Flow for Admin)-

-    a) Upon login, Admin will be taken to a dashboard, where he/she will be able to see all normal users.
+    a) Upon login, Admin will be taken to a dashboard, where he/she will be able to see all rooms. and can create room and can take care of adding facilities.

-    b) Upon clicking on any user, admin will be taken to user's current calendar, with current date selected, by default.
+    b) Upon clicking on any room, admin will be taken to room current calendar, with current date & Time selected, by default.

-    c) Admin is able to add/delete/update meetings on any day, by clicking on a appropriate day-cell/timeline.
+    c) Admin is able to add/delete/update MeetingRooms on any day, by clicking on a appropriate day-cell/timeline.

 5) User Alerts management system

     a) Normal User will get notifications in real time, though an alert if he is online, and email (irrespective of whether he is online or offline), when
-        i) A meeting is created by admin ii) A meeting is changed by admin iii) 1 minute before meeting, with an option to snooze or dismiss.
+        i) A meetingroom is created by admin ii) A meetingroom is changed by admin iii) 10 minute before meeting, with an option to snooze or dismiss.

 6) Planner Views